Video game monetization: Impact

 Microtransactions have recently become a popular monetization model in massively multiplayer online (MMO) games.
 Previous to this development, the majority of MMOs relied on the subscription model, where users paid a monthly fee to the developer for continual access to the game.
 Some MMOs have had difficulty in turning a profit under this model however, thanks to too few subscriptions to cover operating costs.
 This has prompted several MMOs to experiment with alternative monetization strategies, ultimately leading to the adoption of microtransactions.
 While some MMOs continue to operate under the subscription model, many now have moved to microtransactions to ensure financial stability.
 With this shift, numerous virtual goods and services in MMOs that may have previously been available through normal play under the subscription model now can only be obtained through real currency transactions and it was expected that the microtransaction model would continue to be used under this model.
 However, overuse or improper application of microtransactions can make the player base feel forced to pay money and discourage them from playing, while the underuse may lead to too few microtransactions taking place to support the game and its developers.

 Indirect monetization has undergone a recent surge in popularity as well.
 Through a combination of the propagation of both smartphones and Indie developers, the mobile games market has flourished.
 Although it had only 18% share of the video games industry in 2012, mobile games account for 51% of the video games market in 2018.
 Due to generally lower development, marketing, and maintenance costs as well a large target audience of players, mobile games are able to survive on a smaller income than most other varieties of games.
 The process is risky, however, since mobile games may often be hit or miss in their success.
 Games that pull in large numbers of players do well thanks to their advertisement model while those that fail to garner wide appeal do not last long on the market.
 Some have also criticized games implementing the indirect model as many games are made under it that are of low quality, or are non-user friendly with their monetization methods so as to maximize their income at the expense of player enjoyment.

 Criticism

 Video game monetization has been criticized by journalists who see it as video game publishers being excessively greedy, in particular with the implementation of microtransactions.
 Games such as 2017's Star Wars Battlefront II have been criticized for gameplay elements that require extensive grinding which can otherwise be bypassed through loot boxes.
-The increasing adoption of loot boxes in gaming has led to some viewing the mechanic as a form of online gambling, with many countries revising their laws in response. predatory monetization models are also criticized since they tend to target minors and may break childrens' privacy laws.
+The increasing adoption of loot boxes in gaming has led to some viewing the mechanic as a form of online gambling, with many countries revising their laws in response.
+Predatory monetization models are also criticized since they tend to target minors and may break child privacy laws.